ibrod83/nodejs-file-downloader/readme.md

 If the auto-repeat feature is enabled(by setting the maxAttempts to higher than 1), then only a failure of the final attempt will throw an error.

 &nbsp;
-#### Getting the response object during an error
+#### Getting the response body during an error

 If a status code of 400 or above is received, the program throws an error.
-In this case, a reference to Node's response object(http.IncomingMessage) will be appended to the
+In this case, a reference to the response body will be available in error.responseBody:
-Error object.This is useful only in cases where the server might send back JSON or HTML, instead of the requested file, with some custom error handling on the response body.
- It can be accessed like this:

 ```javascript
 const downloader = new Downloader({